floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 = Modular monolith architecture <modularmonolith>

 In this chapter, we will discuss the modular monolith architecture.
-We will start by defining the architectural style, and then continue by discussing the challenges and opportunities of this architecture.
+We will start by defining the architectural style, and then continue by discussing the advantages and drawbacks of this architecture.
 We aim to answer the following research question:

 *Research Question 1*: What is the modular monolith architecture, and what sets it apart from monolithic and microservices architectures?